 On July 2, 2019, the Board amended the terms of the DSU Plan.
 Under the terms of the amended DSU Plan, each vested DSU awarded entitles the DSU holder to receive, subject to adjustment as provided for in the DSU Plan, either one common share in the Company or, at the option of the Company, an equivalent cash payment.
-The number of common shares reserved for issuance under the DSU Plan, when aggregated with all other security-based compensation arrangements of the Company, is not to exceed 10% of the issued shares of the Company at the time of grant.
+The Company has reserved 2,000,000 common shares for issuance under the DSU Plan, subject to the total DSUs granted not exceeding, when aggregated with all other security-based compensation arrangements of the Company, 10% of the issued shares of the Company.